 Mr. K Srinivasan Managing Director Mr. Sridharan Rangarajan Chief Financial Officerand Mrs. Rekha Surendhiran Company Secretary continue to be the Key Managerial Personnelof the Company as per Section 203 of the Companies Act 2013 and there were no changesduring the year.

-During the year eight Board Meetings were held the details of which are given in theCorporate Governance Report.
+During the year five Board Meetings were held the details of which are given in theCorporate Governance Report.

 The Chairman was also evaluated based on the key aspects of his role.
 The performanceevaluation of the Independent Directors was carried out by the entire Board.
-Theperformance evaluation of the Chairman and the Non-Independent Directors was carried outby the Independent Directors at their separate meeting.
+Theperformance evaluation of the Chairman and the Non-Independent Directors was carried outby the Independent Directors at their separate meeting held during the year.